 After the war, competition from abroad brought about the decline of Leeds’ large-scale tailoring industry, but the city is still known for its highly skilled tailors, not least Hemingway Tailors’ own: Toby Luper.
 Toby’s uncle and father ran the largest single-storey factory in the country, making garments for Burton and Burberry.
 Toby’s grandfather was one of Leeds’ master tailors during the height of the city’s tailoring industry.
 Ninety years on, Toby continues with his family’s work.

 Our tailored garments owe a great deal to the city’s tailoring history.
-To own a Hemingway tailored suit, coat or shirt for yourself, book an appointment with us today.
+To own a Hemingway tailored suit, coat or shirt for yourself, make an enquiry with us today.